jlund/ansible-ruby-common/README.md

 **Variables that *must* be set by the user (or another role)**

     ruby_version: This variable controls the version of Ruby that will be compiled and installed.
-It should correspond with the tarball filename excluding the ".tar.gz2" extension (e.g. "ruby-1.9.3-p484").
+It should correspond with the tarball filename excluding the ".tar.gz" extension (e.g. "ruby-1.9.3-p484").

     ruby_checksum: The SHA256 checksum of the gzipped tarball that will be downloaded and compiled.